 Access to Higher Education - Data Skills - This course is part of the Access to Higher Education programme ran by the University.
-I have coordinated and tutored this module since 2013, and again will be teaching this module to all Access Science & Nursing students in Spring 2017.
+I have coordinated and tutored this module since 2013, and have just finished teaching this module to all Access Science & Nursing students in Spring 2017.

 Mathematical Contest in Modelling - Myself and Adrian Worton organised and tutored 4 undergraduate teams who took part in the 2014 international mathematical modelling competition, with all 4 teams submitting excellent papers and achieving 'Successful Participant' status.
 We tutored 2 teams for the competition which took part in February 2015, with both of the teams submitting excellent papers on Ebola virus mitigation.
 Both teams deserved better honours than they received, with one achieiving `Successful Participant' status, and the other achieving `Honourable Mention'.